JohnMarohn/FreqDemod/docs/background.rst

 It will not, in general, have a vanishing correlation function – we will discuss the force and response using correlation functions.
-Integrating eq. [eq:z] provides another route to understanding the response :math:`z(t)` to a randomly fluctuating force :math:`F(t)` driving the system – we will not follow such a Langevin treatment.
+Integrating equation :eq:`eq:z` provides another route to understanding the response :math:`z(t)` to a randomly fluctuating force :math:`F(t)` driving the system – we will not follow such a Langevin treatment.